DevNetSandbox/sbx_multi_ios/nso-with-ansible/scripts/README.md

 Plug in play scripting allows you to quickly add functionality/workflow to NSO

-This repo contains a couple samples of how to use them
+This directory contains a couple samples of how to use them

 * command scripts - are used to add commands into NSO.
 * post-commit scripts - scripts that execute after every commit